Federation of Bursledon Schools Curriculum Position Statement

 Pupils are still working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they enter Year 1.
 There is a period in the Autumn Term where the majority of children progress to the National Curriculum.
 Throughout this period and beyond, all children are still developing their phonic knowledge through the Letters and Sounds Programme and developing their fluency in reading.

-From September 2016, we will deliver The National Curriculum using the Cornerstones Framework as a basis, to ensure coverage and progression throughout the school.
+We deliver The National Curriculum using the Cornerstones Framework as a basis, to ensure coverage and progression throughout the school.
 This will also mean that National requirements and school requirements will be mapped out as a whole school and then individual year groups will plan the curriculum for their pupils accordingly.

 The curriculum is underpinned by the school’s Core Values (Love, Respect, Aspire) and these are taught on their own and through other areas of the curriculum, including through Collective Worship.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

 The English curriculum and the mathematics curriculum are supported through a framework developed by consultants and coordinators within the Local Authority.
 These subjects are taught in mixed ability groups.
 In all year groups there are also small group interventions in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.